stephenbeckr/stephenbeckr.github.io/index.md

 <!-- <img style="float: left;" src="/assets/img/CU_logo_matlab.jpg"> -->
 Stephen Becker is an associate professor of [applied mathematics at the University of Colorado Boulder](https://www.colorado.edu/amath/), with courtesy appointments in the [Electrical, Computer and Energy Engineering](https://www.colorado.edu/ecee/) and [Computer Science](https://www.colorado.edu/cs/) departments.
 Previously he was a Herman Goldstine Postdoctoral fellow in Mathematical Sciences at IBM Research in Yorktown Heights, NY, and a postdoctoral fellow via the [Fondation Sciences Mathématiques de Paris](http://www.sciencesmaths-paris.fr/) at Paris 6.
 He received his PhD in 2011 from Caltech under [Emmanuel Candès](https://candes.su.domains/), and bachelor's degrees in math and physics from Wesleyan University.

+Our group's work has been recognized with the [Beale Orchard-Hays prize](https://www.mathopt.org/?nav=boh#winners) given out every 3 years by the Mathematical Optimization Society.
+We are graciously funded by the [DOE Office of Science's ASCR](https://science.osti.gov/ascr), by a DOE funded MMICC center [CHaRMNET](https://charmnet-mmicc.github.io/), and by the [National Science Foundation (NSF)](https://www.nsf.gov/); and have previously been supported by [Northrop Grumman](https://www.northropgrumman.com/), [Bloomberg](https://www.bloomberg.com/company/values/tech-at-bloomberg/data-science/academic-engagement-programs/data-science-ph-d-fellowship/) and by [NVIDIA hardware grants](https://nvidia.my.site.com/HardwareGrant/s/Application).

+Stephen is on the editorial boards at [Transactions on Machine Learning Research](https://jmlr.org/tmlr/) and the [SIAM Journal on Mathematics of Data Science (SIMODS)](https://www.siam.org/publications/journals/siam-journal-on-mathematics-of-data-science-simods); a technical editor for [Mathematical Programming Computation](https://link.springer.com/journal/12532); and a frequent meta-reviewer for [NeurIPS](https://nips.cc/), [ICML](https://icml.cc/), [ICLR](https://iclr.cc/) and [AISTATS](https://aistats.org/).

 More information about us at [people](people).
  <!-- we also have the old (and infrequently updated)  [google site member page](https://sites.google.com/colorado.edu/becker/members). -->